 Maui: The Valley Isle

 Maui is the second-largest Hawaiian island.
 It is home to various beautiful scenery and outdoor activities.
 It is also the best place for nightlife and other activities like Wailea and Kihei in the south, Kahului in the central region, and Lahaina in the west.
+Finding a new house on Maui is a little bit challenging,check this article on finding the best property on Maui that will guide you on choosing the right house for you and your family on Maui.
 Like other Hawaiian Islands, tourism is the primary source of jobs in Maui, next is construction and agriculture.

 Big Island, Hawaii: The Orchid Isle